Blooming Prairie, Minnesota: History

-Blooming Prairie was platted in 1868, taking the name of the surrounding Blooming Prairie Township, which was organized one year earlier.
+Blooming Prairie was settled in 1856, was organized in 1867, being then called Oak Glen.
+The township was renamed as now in January, 1873, taking the name of its railway village, which was platted in 1868.
+It is euphonious, referring to the abundant flowers of this prairie region, and it has the merit of uniqueness, no other village or post office in the world having adopted this name.

 A post office has been in operation at Blooming Prairie since 1868.
 The city was incorporated by 1874.
 Blooming Prairie's historic downtown is listed on the National Register of Historic Places.

-Before the Prohibition Act came into effect, Blooming Prairie's presence near the intersection of Mower, Freeborn, Dodge, and Steele county made it a lucrative hub for the sale of alcohol according to the Mower County Historical Society.
+Before the Prohibition Act came into effect, Blooming Prairie's presence near the intersection of Mower, Freeborn, Dodge, and Steele county made it a lucrative hub for the sale of alcohol.
 Circa 1917, Steele County was the only one of the four to be considered "wet", meaning it was legal to both own and consume alcohol, like in "dry" counties, but also legal to sell.
 During the Prohibition Act, several tunnels were dug under the businesses on Main Street for the purpose of making and peddling moonshine, according to many of the residents of Blooming Prairie.